xiaopv/xiaopv.github.io/_teaching/2024-spring-mat201.md

  * Office hour: Tuesdays and Thursdays 1-2pm, Wednesdays 10-11am or by appointment.

 ## Homework

   * Apr.
+25, 2024
+   * Please complete SOOT by Monday Apr.
+29.
+   * Final Exam is on Tuesday Apr.
+30, 8:30am at Hubbard Hall 210.
+If you do not plan to take the final, please email me.
+   * All WileyPLUS homework is due on Sunday May 5.
+   * Offce hours for the final exam week: M: 10am-11am, 1pm-2pm, T: 1pm-2pm, W: 11am-12pm.

+  * Apr.
 23, 2024
    * This is the last homework assignment.